rgoulter/cs5237-VoronoiArt/README.md

 Various libraries used in this project include:

 * OpenGL - for drawing the image, vertices and polygons.
-* OpenCV - for computing find-edge result (& Gaussian blurs) of an image
+* OpenCV - for computing find-edge result (& Gaussian blurs) of an image.
-* Qt 5 - for the GUI
+* Qt 5 - for the GUI.
-* GTest - for testing, included in this repo

 ## Building on Linux